Mozambique - Country Commercial Guide

 Business Customs

-Mozambicans consider personal relationships an essential part of doing business, and whether business is international or domestic, knowing their partners well is exceedingly important.
+AnchorAnchorAnchorMozambicans consider personal relationships an essential part of doing business.
+Whether business is international or domestic, knowing their partners well is exceedingly important.
 Newcomers to the market should expect to discuss business face-to-face.
 Doing business by email or phone without first developing a business relationship is not common in Mozambique and can be challenging.
-Many Mozambicans engaged in international trade take advantage of personal ties to Portugal, South Africa, Zimbabwe, the Middle East, Brazil, or India for their commerce.
+A significant portion of the business community is of South Asian descent, and many Mozambicans engaged in international trade take advantage of personal ties in Portugal, South Africa, Zimbabwe, the Middle East, Brazil, and India for their commerce.

 Maintaining a good reputation with government officials and local clients is important.
-The business community in Maputo is small and most businesspeople know one another; competitors in one area, may be partners in another.
+The business community in Maputo is small and most businesspeople know one another.
+Competitors in one area may be partners in another.
 Many studied together at school or university.
 Furthermore, the concept of family extends to close friends, including business partners, resulting in quick dissemination of information and few secrets.

 Potential investors should be cautious in selecting partners.
 Questionable business practices are common, such as tax evasion and corruption.
 Though accounting standards have recently been redefined to meet international standards, implementation remains weak, and many businesses do not maintain accurate financial records, especially small and medium enterprises.
 The concepts of accounting, depreciation, and asset management are not yet widely understood beyond the largest companies.